balima78/these-R-nice/README.md

 - [disk.frame](https://github.com/xiaodaigh/disk.frame/) - performs a similar role to distributed systems for medium data which are datasets that are too large for RAM but not quite large enough to qualify as big data. {disk.frame} [is epic](https://www.brodrigues.co/blog/2019-09-03-disk_frame/)

+- [easystats](https://github.com/easystats/easystats) - a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.

 :book: Livros e tutoriais
 -------------------------
+- [pkgsearch](https://r-hub.github.io/pkgsearch/) - Search and Query CRAN R Packages. {pkgsearch} uses R-hub web services that munge CRAN metadata and let you access it through several lenses.
 - [The targets R Package User Manual](https://books.ropensci.org/targets/)
 - [R books](https://github.com/RomanTsegelskyi/rbooks)
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources#readme)